-1 This syllabus is subject to change.
+&lt;sup>1 This syllabus is subject to change.

-2 You should be aware of two errors in the Harvard Business Essentials book.
+&lt;sup>2 You should be aware of two errors in the Harvard Business Essentials book.
 The 5th bullet on page 45 links distributive bargaining with win-win bargaining.
 It should say win-lose bargaining.
 Also, on page 68, the first sentence should state integrative bargaining, not distributive.

+Class Preparation and Participation: This course will require students to come prepared to class.
+There are two forms of preparation: readings and assignments.
 Students are expected to attend every class, and to be prepared and ready to participate.
 The grading relies heavily on the assignments.
 Students should complete all readings and assignments on time.
 Late assignments will not be accepted unless approved in advance.

 Readings have been assigned to provide an understanding of activities just completed in class, or to set the stage for upcoming activities.
-A blend of readings have been selected that combine analysis with detailed examples and applications.
+A compilation of readings have been selected that combine analysis with detailed examples and applications.
 Students will be responsible for completing the reading assignments.